decargroup/hessian_sum_mixtures/README.md

     Our method explicitly uses the chain rule to take into account the LogSumExp nonlinearity proper to negative log-likelihoods of Gaussian Mixtures.
     A method to maintain compatibility with standard nonlinear least-squares solvers is provided.
-This repository contains the companion code and supplementary material for our submission to IEEE Robotics and Automation Letters titled "A Hessian for Gaussian Mixture Likelihoods in Nonlinear Least Squares".
+This repository contains the companion code and supplementary material for our paper in IEEE Robotics and Automation Letters titled "A Hessian for Gaussian Mixture Likelihoods in Nonlinear Least Squares".
   </p>
 </div>

+The published article may be found [here](https://ieeexplore.ieee.org/document/10607873),
+    and the arXiv version may be found [here](https://arxiv.org/abs/2404.05452).
+The arXiv version also contains the supplementary material.
 ## Getting Started
 Install general requirements using
 ```